datamapper/dm-core/README.txt

 Ready for something amazing?
 The following example executes only two queries.

+  repository do
     zoos = Zoo.all
     first = zoos.first
-  first.exhibits  # Loads the exhibits for all the Zoo objects in the zoos variable.
+    first.exhibits  # Loads the exhibits for all the Zoo objects in the zoos variable. end

 Pretty impressive huh?
 The idea is that you aren't going to load a set of objects and use only an association in just one of them.
 This should hold up